-Online promo is great because you can link directly to your Virgin Money Giving page and people can be donating their hard-earned in a single click.
+Online promo is great because you can link directly to your fundraising page and people can be donating their hard-earned in a single click.

 It's not worth joining social media solely in order to promote your fundraising, but if you do have any active accounts, you'd do well to use them!

 Try and use images and photos with your social media updates: they grab the attention far better than a wall of text.
 You can download some of our stock images to use further down this page.

 Remember to tell people why you're raising money, not just that you want them to give.
 Think about what makes you open your wallet for a good cause.

 "Only [X] weeks until I destroy my legs on [INSERT YOUR EVENT] Help me raise [£££] for @the_bikeproject and get [X] more refugees cycling in #London #refugeeswelcome [INSERT YOUR JUSTGIVING LINK]"